 breast-implants

-Why this made a difference? – Because smooth and soft implants don’t attach to the body and rather float around within the breast.
+Why does this make a difference? – Because smooth and soft implants don’t attach to the body and rather float around within the breast.
 This may form ripples over some time, while a firm texture that densely fills the breast will give a rounder and fuller look.
 At the same time, more intensity of the gel gave a better projection (perkiness).

 Silicone and Saline Implants

-How Silicone and Saline Implants Feel?
+How do Silicone and Saline Implants feel?

-When patients go into the trying room, they try different sizes of implants from both the types.
-They can handle and feel the consistency of both, majority love how Silicone implants feel on hands.
+When patients go into the trying room, they try different sizes of implants from both types.
+They can handle and feel the consistency of both, majority love how Silicone implants feel on the hands.
 The major advantage Silicone implant has over Saline is the way it feels.

-How Silicone and Saline Implants Look?
+How do Silicone and Saline Implants look?

 Silicone and Saline Implants

-The major factors that can determine the possibility of rippling showing through skin include: if the tissue or muscle or fat covering the implant is a good amount, rippling will not show through the skin.
-The another factor is the filling of the implant that matters.
+The major factors that can determine the possibility of rippling showing through the skin include: if the tissue or muscle or fat covering the implant is a good amount, rippling will not show through the skin.
+Another factor is the filling of the implant that matters.
 Since Saline water is low in consistency, therefore implant shell can easily fold against saline, but for Silicone, the consistency is way more.

 Surgical Scars

 The Saline implant is rolled in empty and inserted into the breast pocket through a very small incision.
-Women that have very small breasts can choose Saline implants, as for this even areola incision can be good.
+Women who have very small breasts can choose Saline implants, as for this even an areola incision can be good.
 Silicone implants, however, require a larger incision since full gel implants have to be inserted as they are.

 The Shape Does Matter